 A jail sentence would depend on whether or not you have any previous convictions for driving with a revoked license.
 With no prior convictions for this charge, you could serve as little as one day in jail, or, with 1-4 prior convictions, up to 45 days in jail.
 Five or more previous convictions can carry a maximum of 120 days jail time, and your license may be revoked for an additional year or more.

 For the first offense of driving with a revoked license, you can earn an additional license suspension.
 For the second offense, you can earn a two-year suspension.
 After a third offense, your license can be permanently revoked.

-In certain circumstances—for example, if you receive a second DWI charge while driving with a revoked license—your vehicle may be seized.
+In certain circumstances, such as if you receive a second DWI charge while driving with a revoked license, your vehicle may be seized.

 Attendance at a driver improvement clinic may be mandated by the court.
 You can attend a driver improvement clinic once every 5 years for a reduction of 3 points on your driving license.

 While this is not a penalty mandated by the courts, a conviction for driving with a revoked license in NC will likely cause your insurance premiums to rise, and may even lead to a cancellation of your policy.

 How can a traffic violation lawyer help your case?

 An experienced traffic violation lawyer knows the possibilities of having your sentence reduced from a misdemeanor to a violation if certain conditions are met.
 He or she can petition to have your charge reduced depending on how many days after the revocation period the ticket was issued, and whether or not you are open to reinstatement of your driving license.